 The measurement uses 3.3V power supply to the CPU as its reference and it is assumed that this is exactly 3.3V.
 This value can be changed with the OPTION VCC command.
 In order to get the best possible reading, the analogue input is sampled 10 times.
 The values are then sorted and the top 2 and bottom 2 discarded and the remaining 6 averaged.

-If you do not want this feature you can use the raw mode by using the AEAW option to the SETPIN command:
+If you want the direct reading from the ADC you can use the raw mode by using the AEAW option to the SETPIN command: